AyupDigital/replaque/README.md

 Docker Compose CLI away from you.

 **This helper script will only work on Mac or Linux.
-If you plan on using this on a different operating system, then please speak to a member of the workshop team.**
+If you plan on using this on a different operating system, then please speak to a helper at the workshop.**

 #### Spinning up the containers